Skip to content

 Cancellation

-- More than 30 days
+More than 30 days

-- Full refund less a £50 admin fee
+Full refund less a £50 admin fee

-- 15–30 days
+15–30 days

-- 50% refund
+50% refund

-- Within 14 days
+Within 14 days

-- No refund – date changes considered case by case
+No refund – date changes considered case by case

-Last updated 18 May 2026 Product ID: EXC-LUX-454376
+Product ID: EXC-LUX-454376

 You Might Also Like

-Abu Simbel by Plane – Day Tour from Aswan
+Abu Simbel by Plane from Aswan – Day Tour

-Aswan1 Days
+1 Days

 Abu Simbel by Road from Aswan Day Tour

 A full-day road transfer from Aswan to the twin rock-cut temples at Abu Simbel, returning the same day.
 Walk among the four seated colossi of the Great Temple of Ramesses II and cross to the adjacent Temple of Nefertari, both moved above the original Nile shore during the 1960s resettlement.
 We are a licensed Egyptian tour operator and can confirm local entrance arrangements and Egyptologist-guided visits.
-The road option lets you see Lake Nasser and the desert landscape between Aswan and Abu Simbel, rather than travelling by air.
+The road option lets you see Lake Nasser and the desert landscape between Aswan and Abu Simbel, rather than traveling by air.